 - Bring your own helmet—and wear it.

-Many companies offer rental helmets, but we encourage clients to bring their own for reasons of hygiene and safety.
+We encourage clients to bring their own for reasons of hygiene and safety (and many tour operators do not offer them).
 When you bring your own helmet, you know it fits and hasn’t been damaged.
 And no matter how safe the cycling seems, protect your noggin and wear a helmet!